The game Patrician II was released in 2000. It came at a time of popularity for trading games.

 One final piece to the game draws from pedigree of the pirate game genre.
 As I said, there are pirates in the Baltic and North Seas as well.
 When they set upon your ship, you are put into a real-time, sailing game where you manage your ships sails and cannon.
 At the time it came out, there were a number of games trying to perfect the Age of Sail experience, and this has the components common to that effort.
 You have a range of different armaments, each having their own reload times.
 You need to be aware of the importance of wind gauge.
 As you progress in the game you gain access to ship upgrades that increase speed, maneuverability, and firepower.
 In the end, though, the naval combat piece of this game underwhelms; not only in retrospect, but it was considered the weak point at the time.
 It is a departure from the rest of the game, transforming a leisurely and thoughtful process into one where you are now forced to click-click-click over and over until you win or lose the battle.

 The result is a game that is strangely addictive.
 You might wonder how much fun it can be, buying pig iron at 956 and selling at 1415, and then repeating that process over and over.
 But once you get going, it is difficult to stop.
 Maybe just one more port of call before calling quits for the night turns into just five more, or ten more, or twenty.
-I think I played a lot of this when it was new, and it remains addictive.
+I played quite a lot of this game when it was new, and it remains addictive even today.

 Ten years on, the original developer was out of business.
 Enter the developer Kalypso (of the Tropico series, among others) who purchased the intellectual property and developed a new version of the game, I would assume using their Tropico 3 engine.